Thinking about whether to write references on your CV? While it used to be the norm to include references, it’s... Read more...

 Finish up by saying how you’re ready to settle down and stay in one place for a while so that the employer won’t worry you’ll be ready to jet off again after a few months.

-However, when explaining CV gaps, you’re not required to disclose the nature of your illness.
+However, when explaining gaps in your CV, you’re not required to disclose the nature of your illness.

 It’s at your discretion how much you tell the employer.
 In the same way you would speak of a physical illness, you can phrase it as ‘a period of illness’.